domaindrivendev/Swashbuckle.AspNetCore/README.md

 }
 ```

-__NOTE__: If you're using the `SwaggerUI` middleware, you can enable interactive OAuth2.0 flows that are powered by the emitted security metadata.
-See [Enabling OAuth2.0 Flows](#enable-oauth20-flows) for more details.
+_NOTE: If you're using the `SwaggerUI` middleware, you can enable interactive OAuth2.0 flows that are powered by the emitted security metadata.
+See [Enabling OAuth2.0 Flows](#enable-oauth20-flows) for more details._

 ## Swashbuckle.AspNetCore.SwaggerUI ##